MoolahModding/site/docs/custom-audio/integrating-wwise-to-unreal.md

 After UE fully launches and you're looking at the empty map, UE will ask if you want to change the WWise settings.
 Say no to this prompt as well.

 Tab back to Wwise, launch 2021.1.13.8036 version.
 In the Project Launcher, make a new project.
-Location doesn't matter.
+Select a location preferably outside your UE folder.
 Open up the project, go to Project>Project Settings>Source Settings and change the default conversion settings to PCM Autodetect high.

 ![Project Settings](assets/wwiseprjs.gif)